kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 **Known Challenges**

-* K8S and Istio service explosion.
-Imagine having 1000 event types thus creating 1000 services.
+* K8S and Istio Service overload.
+For example, having 1000 event types creating 1000 services.
 This will put the load on the service discovery.
   >**Note**: This has been discussed with Knative community and they are aware of this issue.

 # Publishing and consumption